Adam Cassar

 Identifying Unusual Patterns

-Most automated tools, including OpenBullet, generate patterns of requests that differ from those of typical human users.
-Keeping an eye on the frequency, timing, and sequence of requests can help identify potential OpenBullet attacks.
-For instance, a high volume of requests coming from a single IP address, or repeated requests with different login credentials, could indicate an automated attack.
+Most automated tools, including OpenBullet, generate request patterns that differ from typical human behaviour.
+The frequency, timing, and sequence of requests can help identify potential OpenBullet attacks.
+For instance, a high volume of requests from a single IP address, or repeated requests with different login credentials, could indicate automation.

 Analysing User Agents

-User agents can also offer valuable clues.
-While OpenBullet can mimic different user agents to look like a variety of browsers, it might not simulate the wide range of user agents an actual user base would generate.
-If an unusual number of requests come from a small set of user agents, it might be a sign of an automated attack.
+User agents can also provide useful clues.
+OpenBullet can mimic different user agents to look like a range of browsers, but it may not simulate the broader spread of user agents an actual user base would generate.
+If an unusual number of requests come from a small set of user agents, it may indicate an automated attack.

 Spotting IP Address Anomalies

 OpenBullet, like many automated tools, uses proxies to mask its true location and appear to be many different users.
-However, proxies have their own characteristics that can give them away.
-Data centre proxies, for instance, don't behave like residential or mobile IP addresses, and they can be flagged as suspicious.
-Similarly, if many different user identities come from a single IP address or if the geolocation of an IP address doesn't match the purported location of the user, it might signal the use of a proxy.
+Proxies have their own characteristics.
+Data centre proxies, for instance, do not behave like residential or mobile IP addresses, and they can be flagged as suspicious.
+Similarly, if many different user identities come from a single IP address, or if the geolocation of an IP address does not match the stated location of the user, it may signal proxy use.

 OpenBullet in the Greater Cybersecurity Context